 Review: Diablo 3

-When you start Diablo 3 the first thing you’ll need to do is pick your hero and there’s ample choices waiting for you.
+When you start Diablo 3 the first thing you’ll need to do is pick your hero and there are ample choices waiting for you.
 They’re broken down into ranged and melee classes with each class taking a very distinct path from the others.

 - Barbarian: They’re your heavy hitting melee characters that sacrifice speed for pure force.
 They take from a pool of fury for their special attacks.

 - Demon Hunter: This is the basic ranged character.
 High in agility to keep space between the character and enemies.
-Their special attacks come from a combined pool of hated and discipline.
+Their special attacks come from a combined pool of hatred and discipline.

 - Monk: Variation on the standard melee character.
 Instead of pure power the Monk is focused on speed and agility for it’s combat and uses spirit for it’s special attacks.

 - Witch Doctor: Variation on the standard ranged character.
 Focuses on summoning creatures to battle on their behalf and uses mana to power it’s special moves.

 - Wizard: Last variation on the ranged class.
 Deals with area effect spells as well as offensive and defensive spells powered by it’s pool of arcane power.

 After picking your class you can also choose to make a hardcore hero, this means that once that character dies that’s it, it’s permanent.
 As a built in safety the game only allows you to choose this option once.
 You have to get one character level 10 or higher, that way you get a feel for the game before you decide you want to go this route.

 Once you’re happy with your character and difficulty level you’re dropped into a war zone.
 Something has dropped from the sky and has caused the dead to rise from their graves.
 It’s up to you as the unknown warrior to battle through the hoards of monsters to find out what fell from the sky and why it unleashed Hell on Earth.